-To ensure optimal industry relevance and the highest possible relevance for the Northern Lights project (Statoil, Shell and Total's carbon storage project) on the Norwegian Continental Shelf at Smeaheia, the industry will be closely involved thorough the lifetime of the Task.
+To ensure optimal industry relevance and the highest possible relevance for the Northern Lights project (the carbon storage project of Equinor, Shell, and Total) on the Norwegian Continental Shelf, the industry will be closely involved through the lifetime of the Task.
 Involvement of vendors with expertise from oil and gas monitoring will also be important, and we will seek to have a dialogue with regulators.

 Most of the monitoring activities in this Task are related to both Deployment Cases, since similar geophysical monitoring technologies are expected to be used in both cases.

 In 2020, effort was made to disseminate important recent results from the CO2 monitoring task of the NCCS centre.

 The Bayesian Rock Physics Inversion technique (completed and demonstrated in 2019) and its application to Sleipner data was thoroughly described in a paper (“Combined geophysical and rock physics workflow for quantitative CO2 monitoring”) for the International Journal of Greenhouse Gas Control (IJGGC) that was accepted for publication at the end of the year.
 Similarly, another IJGGC paper, “Assessing the value of seismic monitoring of CO2 storage using simulations and statistical analysis”, summarizing previous work on a value-of-information assessment workflow was accepted for publication at the very end of the year.